Syllabus

 • Projects: The following three components contribute to your project score.

 • Write up: GitHub repositories will be closed to contributions at the deadline.
-If you need to submit your work late, Slack/email me to reopen your repository.
+If you need to submit your work late, email the professor to reopen your repository.

 • Late, within 24 hours of deadline: -10% of available points